Can You Snorkel With Swim Goggles?

 This is where your mask helps.
 If you solely make use of swim goggles for snorkeling, you will require additional equipment, such as a nose plug to avoid this problem.

 If you have a snorkel attached to your mask, you can keep your head under the water surface for a longer time period without having to constantly come up for fresh air.
 The snorkel also keeps you breathing from your mouth while you’re under the surface.

 When you’re snorkeling, you need to attach a snorkel to your mask or goggles.
 The straps on your goggles or mask are not strong enough to maintain their grip once a snorkel is also attached.
-A snorkel mask, on the other hand, are specifically designed for this job.
+A snorkel mask, on the other hand, is specifically designed for this job.

 Swim goggles are useless if you’re scuba diving.
 If you’re out snorkeling and you do decide to do some free dives, you cannot go beyond a depth of 10 feet with your regular swim goggles.
 The water pressure is too intense and will cause your goggles to squeeze and tighten and potentially damage your eyes.